How To Sand Epoxy Resin

 Fine Grits (320-400)

-Fine grits are used to achieve a smoother surface, eliminating the visible scratches left by coarser grits.
+Fine grits are used to get a smoother surface, eliminating the visible scratches left by coarser grits.
 They prepare the resin for finishing or polishing and provide a good balance between material removal and surface refinement.

 Very Fine Grits (600-1000+)

 Very fine grits are used for finishing and polishing resin.
 They create a smooth surface and minimize visible scratches.
-These grits are ideal for achieving a high-gloss finish on your resin project.

 5. Types of Sanders For Epoxy Resin